RoyKliger/verifier_workshop_project/README.md

 Mid Annotations: Necessary between every two lines of code.
 Use Case: Ensures precise verification, especially for complex control flows with nested structures.
 Advantages: Guarantees correctness if all annotations are accurate and strong enough.

+Note that the shown verification condition will not be rendered with LaTeX when the code contains a loop due to an issue with a Python package.